Reishi Mushroom Extract can be used as part of your candida treatment.

 There is an increasingly accepted hypothesis in modern medicine that polypore mushrooms like reishi mushroom extract and maitake mushrooms can help provide a immune "shield" against a number of infectious diseases, including candida.
 Shiitake mushrooms, while not polypores, are also known for their immune enhancing properties.

 One of the beneficial elements in these medicinal mushrooms are certain polysaccharides, which are a form of complex carbohydrates.
 Cellulose (plant fiber) and pectin (found in fruits such as citrus, apples and pears) are two other well known forms of polysaccharides.

 Okay, once again, let me reiterate that I'm no scientist, but I am an avid reader and always poking around for new and interesting information.
-Here's some more information I've dug up on reishi mushrooms and other healing mushrooms - some of which even I wouldn't attempt to explain scientifically, but nonetheless I find it compelling because there is an abundance of scientific and medicinal research coming back with positive results.
+Here's some more information on reishi mushrooms and other healing mushrooms - some of which even I wouldn't attempt to explain scientifically, but nonetheless I find it compelling because there is an abundance of scientific and medicinal research coming back with positive results.

 Reishi mushrooms and the other healing mushrooms contain an abundance of not only "polysaccharides" but also "protein-bound polysaccharides", including the much touted beta-D-glucans, which is one reason they all possess such potent immune-strengthening properties (beta-D-glucans is primarily used for immune enhancing properties as well as its ability to help lower cholesterol).